-The regular reviewing of tracking data gives teachers the opportunity to revise and refine targets for the class and groups such as Pupil Premium children.
-The discipline of regularly analysing pupils' attainment ensures that every pupil has challenging and realistic targets set for them and that the path of reaching those targets is determined through effective classroom organisation; setting learning groups and careful planning.
+The regular reviewing of tracking data gives teachers the opportunity to identify gaps in learning and address these either 'in the moment' or by revising and refining targets for the class and groups such as Pupil Premium children.
+The discipline of regularly analysing pupils' attainment ensures that every pupil has challenging and realistic targets set for them and that the path of reaching those targets is determined through effective classroom organisation; feedback; setting learning groups and careful planning.